ccgus/jstalk/plugins/README.txt

-INSTALING THE SQLITE / FMDB PLUGIN
+INSTALLING THE SQLITE / FMDB PLUGIN
 ----------------------------------

 The FMDB.jstplugin needs to be installed in this folder: